antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 To install it on the VOBOXes from lxplus::

-  lhcb-proxy-init -g diracAdmin
+  lhcb-proxy-init -g lhcb_admin
   dirac-admin-sysadmin-cli --host volhcbXX.cern.ch
-  >update LHCbDIRAC-v8r3p32
+  >update LHCbDIRAC v8r3p32
   >restart *

 The (better) alternative is using the web portal or using the following script: https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/blob/devel/dist-tools/create_vobox_update.py